Categories: Off-topic

 Adverbs

 Despite their name, English adverbs enhance not only verbs but also adjectives or other adverbs with additional attributes such as “quickly”.
-In English they usually come before the word they modify, but can occasionally come afterward to add different “emphasis”, eg “he quickly ran to the house”, “he turned quickly to the left”.
-Note that adjectives always apply to nouns, and adverbs never do.
+In English they usually come before the word they modify, but can occasionally come afterward to add different “emphasis”, eg “he quickly cleaned the house”, “he turned quickly to the left”.
+Adjectives always apply to nouns, and adverbs never do.

 Korean adverbs work just like in English, but always come before the word they qualify.
 As in English, they always have the same spelling (do not need to be conjugated).